HIPERFIT/hiperfit.github.com/studentprojects.md

 Contact person: [Cosmin Oancea](people.html) or [Troels Henriksen](people.html).

-### Project: Compile-time memory allocation in Futhark
+### Project: Compile-time Memory Allocation in Futhark

 As part of its research into parallel functional programming, HIPERFIT has developed a programming language, Futhark, and an optimising